Outlook for Fall & Winter

-As we look ahead to the fall semester, our top priorities are your safety and the high quality of your academic experience.
+For the 2020-21 academic year, our top priorities are your safety and the high quality of your academic experience.
 It is vital that you are able to pursue your studies and progress toward your goals while ensuring your continued health and well-being.
 At Dal we’re going to make sure you can do that this fall.

 The fall 2020 term will be predominantly online, with limited exceptions based on those programs where extensive experiential learning defines the curriculum (i.e. lab-based graduate students, medicine, dentistry, select health professions, agriculture) and these can be provided safely in adherence to health protocols.
 Full in-person, on-campus courses will not resume before January 2021.

 |Your safety is our guiding principle for everything we do.
 While we're looking forward to welcoming students back to campus, adherence to the guidance from Public Health officials drives our decision-making, especially concerning physical distancing practices and protocols as it relates to our fall term.|